Blockzilla101/deno-sqlite-orm/README.md

   // type is automatically inferred as "string" public foo = 'bar'

-  // column type is required when property doesnt have a default value
+  // column type is required when property doesn't have a default value
   @orm.columnType('string')
   public bar!: string